qpProject/qpProject.github.io/README.md

 ## Features:
 1. All deck codes generated on the website is fully usable in game
 2. The deck editor supports local save and server save, for when you just want to ediit without getting a deck code
-3. Fully functional card and imagge catalog, sort and filterable b different categories
+3. Fully functional card and imagge catalog, sort and filterable by different categories
-4. A creit section
+4. A credit section
 5. Now with beta art and unused **L O R E**